Chromium(II) acetate: Preparation

-The synthesis of Cr_{2}(OAc)_{4}(H_{2}O)_{2} has been traditionally used to test the synthetic skills and patience of inorganic laboratory students in universities because the accidental introduction of a small amount of air into the apparatus is readily indicated by the discoloration of the otherwise bright red product.
+The synthesis of Cr_{2}(OAc)_{4}(H_{2}O)_{2} has been traditionally used to test the synthetic skills of inorganic laboratory students in universities because the accidental introduction of a small amount of air into the apparatus is readily indicated by the discoloration of the otherwise bright red product.

 Anhydrous chromium(II) acetate

 Heating dihydrated chromium(II) acetate at 100 °C gives the brown anhydrous compound, which is particularly sensitive to oxygen.

 The anhydrous form of chromium(II) acetate, and also related chromium(II) carboxylates, can be prepared from chromocene with elimination of cyclopentadiene: